-- 6.1 For the purposes of this Part, a gift or a benefit is something offered to or received by a Council official or someone personally associated with them for their personal use and enjoyment. - 6.2 A reference to a gift or benefit in this Part does not include: - a) items with a value of \$10 or less, - b) a political donation for the purposes of the Electoral Funding Act 2018, - c) a gift provided to Council as part of a cultural exchange or sister-city relationship that is not converted for the personal use or enjoyment of any individual Council official or someone personally associated with them, - d) attendance by a Council official at a work-related event or function for the purposes of performing their official duties, or - e) free or subsidised meals, beverages or refreshments provided to Council officials in conjunction with the performance of their official duties such as, but not limited to: - i) the discussion of official business, - ii) work-related events such as Council-sponsored or community events, training, education sessions or workshops, - iii) conferences, - iv) Council functions or events, or - v) social functions organised by groups, such as Council committees and community organisations.
+- 6.1 For the purposes of this Part, a gift or a benefit is something offered to or received by a Council official or someone personally associated with them for their personal use and enjoyment. - 6.2 A reference to a gift or benefit in this Part does not include: - a) items with a value of \$10 or less, - b) a political donation for the purposes of the Electoral Funding Act 2018, - c) a gift provided to Council as part of a cultural exchange or sister-city relationship that is not converted for the personal use or enjoyment of any individual Council official or someone personally associated with them. - d) a benefit or facility provided by Council to a councillor, - e) attendance by a Council official at a work-related event or function for the purposes of performing their official duties, or - f) free or subsidised meals, beverages or refreshments provided to Council officials in conjunction with the performance of their official duties such as, but not limited to: - i) the discussion of official business, - ii) work-related events such as Council-sponsored or community events, training, education sessions or workshops, - iii) conferences, - iv) Council functions or events, or - v) social functions organised by groups, such as Council committees and community organisations.